Skip to main content

 17 mentions Positive Neutral Negative

 The game suffers from significant stability issues, with numerous graphical glitches and bugs that hinder gameplay, such as getting stuck on objects and broken achievements.
 Players frequently report needing to restart the game to progress due to these glitches, which also include issues with collectibles and level design.
-Overall, the game's optimization is poor, leading to a frustrating experience marred by constant technical problems.
+Overall, the game's optimization is poor, leading to a frustrating experience marred by persistent technical problems.

 • “The game has plenty of glitches; most of them are of graphical nature, and we can get stuck in objects (just like the monster).”